SAS-DHRH/dhcc-toolkit/content/toolkit/maximal-computing.md

 [CodeCarbon](https://codecarbon.io/) can be embedded in Python code, to estimate emissions based on location, and recommend compute regions with lower carbon intensity for major cloud providers (AWS, Azure, and GCP).

+[Xu et al. (2021)](https://arxiv.org/abs/2111.05193) offer a survey of deep learning optimisation techniques, which they categorise into compact networks, energy-efficient training strategies, energy-efficient inference approaches, and energy-efficient data usage.

-**6. Openness**: Are you using maximal computing in ways that can benefit other researchers and creators?
+**9. What about openness?** Are you using maximal computing in ways that can benefit other researchers and creators?

 {{< hint info >}}
 Perhaps it's time for some new types of open licenses, that aim to influence the carbon impact of derivative software and applications?
 We are of course deeply in favour of open practice.
 Nonetheless, even here there may be negative considerations too.
 In some cases a project may be justified by its proportionate use of maximal computing, yet if shared inappropriately, will predictably result in unjustifiable variants.
 {{< /hint >}}

-**7. Monitoring**: Where is HPC use monitored in your institution?
-What kind of data is collected, and who gets to see it?
-Monitoring maximal computing may help to identify where use is suboptimal or disproportionate to what the job is trying to achieve.
-Maximal computing resources are often denominated in hours of core use.
-Can it instead be denominated in CO2e?

-**8. Affordances**: If you are building something, does it encourage or enforce responsible use?
+**10. What affordances are you creating?**: If you are building something, does it encourage or enforce responsible use?
+Does your choice architecture and UI seek to maximise user engagement, or does it seek to encourage users to be careful and reflective?

 ## Measures of Efficiency